 Abarim Publications' online Biblical Hebrew Dictionary

-The core meaning of the root-verb כבד (kabed) is to be impressive or to be perceived as impressive, and this either in a good or bad sense.
-Sometimes the impressing is done by sheer merit of weight (a boulder making a literal imprint on the earth) but most often by being blatant (a boulder in the middle of the road) or very interesting or otherwise worthy of being noticed or esteemed.
+The core meaning of the verb כבד (kabed) is to be impressive or to be perceived as impressive, and this either in a good or bad sense.
+Sometimes the impressing is done by sheer merit of weight (a boulder, Proverbs 27:3, a fat man, 1 Samuel 4:18) but most often by being blatant (the sea bottom abounding with sand, Job 6:3; springs gushing with water; Proverbs 8:24).
 An important secondary nuance of this verb is that of immobility: something impressive or impressing isn't going to move anywhere.